E-CAM/E-CAM-Library/example_module/readme.rst

   Relevant Training Material
     Add a link to any relevant training material.
 If there currently is none then say 'Not currently available.'

+  Software Module Developed by
+    Add the name of the person who developed the software for this module here

 ..
 In the next line you have the name of how this module will be referenced in the main documentation (which you  can
     reference, in this case, as ":ref:`example`").
 You *MUST* change the reference below from "example" to something